Angela Simmons Slays In Curve-Hugging Mini Dress & Black High Heels

 “Angela Angela Angela!
 Looking like a double scoop of Butterfinger ice cream,” declared someone else.

-The Growing Up Hip Hop star has been sharing quite a few workout videos and photos over the past few weeks.
+The Growing Up Hip Hop star has been sharing quite a few workout videos and pictures over the past few weeks.
 She has been working hard, and these new photos show that her diligence and determination has paid off.
-Angela proves that confidence is sexy and her millions of followers clearly agree.
+Angela proves that confidence is sexy, and her millions of followers clearly agree.